Beachvillas at Ko Olina

 No analysis available

-I searched for language like "fireworks view," "watch fireworks from the lanai," or seeing fireworks from the residence.
-The remarks discuss ocean, sunset, lagoon, and mountain views, but nothing about viewing fireworks from the building.
+I searched for explicit statements like being able to see fireworks from the unit, lanai, or building.
+The remarks discuss ocean, sunset, lagoon, golf course, and mountain views, but do not mention fireworks views.

 No analysis available